ChuongNg1996/jetson-mpu9265-mpu9250/README.md

 Read data from MPU92/65.

 ## Project Description
-There was not much example of using MPU92/65 (i can find only one for Arduino), let alone on Jetson (Nano) board.
+There was not much example of using MPU92/65 (i can find only one for MPU9250 for Arduino), let alone on Jetson (Nano) board.
 So i tried to write one for my Jetson Nano using:
 * [board](https://learn.adafruit.com/arduino-to-circuitpython/the-board-module) & [busio](https://docs.circuitpython.org/en/latest/shared-bindings/busio/) modules from Adafruit with this [I2C example](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/i2c-devices) for initializing and reading **data** in HEX from the I2C bus.
 * [Arduino example](https://bitbucket.org/cinqlair/mpu9250/src/master/) for using the **data**.
 * [The servo I2C example](https://github.com/JetsonHacksNano/ServoKit/blob/master/servoPlay.py) of JetsonHacks for some definitions.